Almanac Life: When Summer was Different

 What’s happened to summer?

-There was a time, after the sun finally retreated, that we would lie on our backs in our beds with wet face washers over our noggins to keep cool.
+There was a time, after the sun finally retreated, that we would lie on our backs in our beds with wet face washers over our faces to keep cool.
 The house was like the inside of a pressure cooker.
-The gum trees that surrounded our little weatherboard hung limp and thirsty like the tongue from a farmer’s dog.
-The sounds of my brothers sleeping were strange gurgling, bubbling pops as water from the face washers was exhaled out of parched throats.
+The gum trees that surrounded our home hung limp and thirsty like the tongue of a farmer’s dog.
+The sounds made by my brothers sleeping were disconcerting; strange gurgling, bubbling pops, as water from the face washers was inhaled then exhaled from parched throats.
 And the sweat trickled down our temples and pooled at the base of our backs as we dreamed.
-We were all Greg Chappell or Thomo or Stacky in our dreams on those summer nights.
-And the heat of the days and nights made us feel alive.
+We were all Greg Chappell or Thommo or Stacky in our dreams on those summer nights.
+The sunburn on our backs stung a bit but we knew it would be okay by morning.

 “We should get another year out of that.”